 The FDA has implemented a policy requiring distinguishable suffixes as part of the nonproprietary name of biologic medicines.1

-For originator biologics, the FDA recommends using a “core name” that is designated by the United States Pharmacopeial Convention with a 4-letter suffix.
-For a biosimilar, the core name will be the same as the originator biologic, but with a different 4-letter suffix.1
+For reference biologics, the FDA recommends using a “core name” that is designated by the United States Pharmacopeial Convention with a 4-letter suffix.
+For a biosimilar, the core name will be the same as the reference biologic, but with a different 4-letter suffix.1

-References: 1.
+Reference: 1.
 US Food and Drug Administration.
-Guidance for Industry: Nonproprietary Naming of Biological Products. www.fda.gov/downloads/Drugs/GuidanceComplianceRegulatoryInformation/Guidances/UCM459987.pdf.
-Accessed January 10, 2019.
+Guidance for industry: nonproprietary naming of biological products. www.fda.gov/downloads/drugs/guidancecomplianceregulatoryinformation/guidances/UCM459987.pdf.
+Accessed October 29, 2019.